 WP2 Patients: AE items and advice.
 Develop patient-reported AE items, with defined severity grades and evidence-based patient advice and alerts.

 WP3 Professionals and care pathways.
 Understand and map the current patient pathways aiming to integrate eRAPID and identify key professionals to be trained in its delivery.

-On completion of the above, the eRAPID intervention model will be developed, ready for testing.
+On completion of the above, the eRAPID intervention model was developed, ready for testing.

 WP4 Feasibility and pilot studies.
 Pilot eRAPID assessing patient /clinician feasibility and acceptability.